Book San Luis Reservoir Fishing Trip

 Agricultural Awakening

-Gold diggers soon occupied the land on a mission to get rich, but realizing it was too much work for little benefit, they turned to farm.
-Because the lands were extremely dry, they had to rely mostly on rain.
+Gold diggers soon occupied the land on a mission to get rich, but realizing it was too much work for little benefit, they turned to farming.
+Because the lands were arid, they had to rely mostly on rain.

 The irrigation canal built in the late 1800s started an agricultural boom.
-It led to many irrigation and flood control projects and the building of man-made reservoirs in the area.
+It led to many irrigation and flood-control projects and the construction of man-made reservoirs in the area.

 Today, the region is exceptionally fertile and one of the country’s most diverse farming areas.